I24-MOTION/i24_rcs/README.md

     road_boxes[:,5] = torch.sign(road_boxes[:,1])

 Convert from roadway coordinates (state, per internal convention) to state plane coordinates (space, per internal convention):

+    # objects in space (state plane) are represented as tensors of shape [n_objects,n_points,3]
+    # where n_points is generally either 1 for a single point or 8 for a bounding box,
+    # and the 3 values on the last dimension correspond to state plane x,y and height off roadway

     state_plane_boxes = rcs.state_to_space(road_boxes)